Prior99/hyrest/docs/anatomy.md

 The frontend application itself will not have a data tier per-se, but a tier consuming the backend's presentation tier (the exposed Api).
 The frontend can still keep and cache data for form-resubmission, rendering lists, tables and so on, but this falls under the governance of its application tier.

-In a [React](https://reactjs.org/) application using Hyrest, the architecture could be visualized like this:
+In a single-page application the architecture could be visualized like this:

 ![Correct new model](assets/layers-correct.svg)